genotrance/vire/README.md

 Eventually, Vire will be posted on PyPi enabling a simple:
   `pip install vire`

+Or as a regular user:
+  `pip install vire --user`

 Until then, one of the following methods can be used:

 - Clone the latest source:
   `git clone https://github.com/genotrance/vire`

 - Download the latest source ZIP:
   `https://github.com/genotrance/vire/archive/master.zip`

-Running requires a few dependencies installed.
 Vire along with all dependencies can be installed to the standard Python location using:
   `python setup.py install`

+As a regular user, `python setup.py install --user` should work but it will require adding `%APPDATA%\Roaming\Python\PythonVER\Scripts` or `~/.local/bin` to the path.

+Vire can also be used without installation with `python vire.py` but will require all dependencies to be installed manually.
+  `pip install pygithub`

 After installation, Vire can be run on the command line like an executable.
   `vire -h`